mikimoqi/Render-Image-Into-Animation/README.md

-# The appearance is in the results
+# Ouput is located in code->results folder